backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;
 # Partial Backdoor Attacks {#partialBackdoor}

-We demonstrate that only source classes of interest such as STOP and 80km/h Signs are effective to activate the backdoor to designated target labels, while other objects cannot
+We demonstrate that a trigger attached to only source classes of interest (in the video demo STOP and 80 kmph signs) activate the backdoor to designated target label (the targeted STOP sign); while the trigger on other objects do not activate the backdoor.

 <a name="partialSec"></a>